electrode-io/electrode/docs/chapter1/further-develop-app/build-component.md

 export default connect(mapStateToProps, mapDispatchToProps)(Home);
 ```

-Let's finish the UI by adding styles.
+Finish the UI by adding styles.
 Create a new file `<electrode-app>/src/client/styles/home.css` and add the code below:

 ```css
 h1 {